janstrohbeck/projektarbeit_simulationen/doc/source/parking_lot.rst

 ----------------------

 The core of the simulation takes part inside the IO package.
-Each car is simulated by a seperate thread.
+Each car is simulated by a separate thread.
 Also, two threads simulate the gates (``EntryGateSimulator``, ``ExitGateSimulator``).
 Two queues are used to track which cars are currently in the queues.